Tremarctos floridanus: Postcranial

-T. floridanus is thought to have been almost twice the size of T. ornatus, averaging around the size of a large black bear, with one specimen calculated to 219kg.
+T. floridanus is thought to have been almost twice the size of T. ornatus, averaging around the size of a large black bear, with one specimen calculated to 219 kg.
 Like other tremarctine bears, T. floridanus was highly sexually dimorphic, with males being 25% larger than females.
 Though noticeably larger than its South American relative, T. floridanus was still much smaller than its contemporary Tremarctine relative Arctodus.
 Like T. ornatus and A. simus, T. floridanus possessed a false thumb.

 Range

 Blancan and Irvingtonian

 The distribution of Tremarctos floridanus changed across its natural history.
 In the Blancan (4.75Ma to 1.806Ma) and Irvingtonian (1.806Ma to 250,000 BP) faunal stages, T. floridanus remains are sparse, and solely recovered from western North America.
-The Late Blancan records Tremarctos sp. from San Simon, Arizona,and T. floridanus possibly the Grand View fauna of Idaho (though this may be Plionarctos), while Irvingtonian remains have been recovered from El Golfo in Sonora, with the Anza-Borrego Desert in California recording both Late Blancan and Irvingtonian remains.
+The Late Blancan records Tremarctos sp. from San Simon, Arizona, and T. floridanus possibly from the Grand View fauna of Idaho (though this may be Plionarctos), while Irvingtonian remains have been recovered from El Golfo in Sonora, with the Anza-Borrego Desert in California recording both Late Blancan and Irvingtonian remains.
 T. floridanus was recorded from the Blancan Hagerman Fossil Beds, but these have been reassigned to Protarctos abstrusus.
 Irvingtonian remains were reported from Cumberland Bone Cave in Maryland, but subsequent research establishes Arctodus pristinus was the only tremarctine bear present at the locality.

 Rancholabrean

 Arctotherium may have limited the distribution of T. floridanus in southern Mexico and Central America.

-However, in the proceeding Rancholabrean epoch (250,000 BP to 11,700 BP), T. floridanus was widely distributed along the eastern Atlantic Plain and the broader Gulf Coast.
+However, in the following Rancholabrean epoch (250,000 BP to 11,700 BP), T. floridanus was widely distributed along the eastern Atlantic Plain and the broader Gulf Coast.
 Fossils have been recovered from the US states of Florida, Georgia, Mississippi, South Carolina, Tennessee, and Texas, and the Mexican states of Michoacán, and Nuevo León.

 T. floridanus is suggested to have expanded its range into higher altitudes during warmer interstadials and interglacials, which would explain its presence in Inner Space Cavern on Edwards Plateau, Texas.
 The Grassy Cove Saltpeter Cave specimen, from Cumberland Plateau, Tennessee, has been radiocarbon dated to within the climatically unstable MIS 3.

 T. floridanus has been described from Belize, however the recent reassignment of a T. floridanus specimen to the morphologically similar Arctotherium wingei from the Hoyo Negro, and other positive identifications of A. wingei from Belize have put under question current T. floridanus identifications in Yucatán Peninsula.
 Current scholarly analysis asserts that A. wingei may have restricted the range of T. floridanus outside of Central & South America until the extinction of A. wingei, where subsequently Tremarctos begins to be found in the South America.

 Additionally, T. floridanus specimens assigned by Kurtén in New Mexico (such as Isleta Caves and Conkling Cavern) have been reassigned to Arctodus simus - no western specimens of T. floridanus have been found in the Rancholabrean.